eddycharly/terraform-provider-kops/docs/resources/cluster.md

 - `name` - (Optional) - String - Name specifies the name of the cluster subnet.
 - `private_ipv4_address` - (Optional) - String - PrivateIPv4Address specifies the private IPv4 address to use for a NLB.
 - `allocation_id` - (Optional) - String - AllocationID specifies the Elastic IP Allocation ID for use by a NLB.

+### access_log_spec

+#### Argument Reference

+The following arguments are supported:

+- `interval` - (Optional) - Int - Interval is the publishing interval in minutes.
+This parameter is only used with classic load balancer.
+- `bucket` - (Optional) - String - Bucket is the S3 bucket name to store the logs in.
+- `bucket_prefix` - (Optional) - String - BucketPrefix is the S3 bucket prefix.
+Logs are stored in the root if not configured.

 ### authentication_spec